Ian-morphling/public_showcase/README.md

 #  Public Project Showcase

 Welcome!
-This repository is a showcase of my data science and machine learning projects, designed to demonstrate applications of analytics, modeling, and data engineering skills across real-world datasets.
+This repository is a showcase of my data science and machine learning projects, designed to demonstrate applications of analytics, modeling, ai engineering and data engineering skills across real-world datasets.

 Each folder in this repository contains a self-contained project.